liqvidjs/liqvidjs.org/docs/guide/mastering.md

 title: Mastering
 ---

 Once you are done recording, there are still a few steps required to get your ractive polished and cross-compatible.
 We call this the mastering or post-processing phase.

+You will need to have [ffmpeg](https://ffmpeg.org/download.html) installed.
+In case you have have issues installing it, [this guide](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) may help.

 At the end we provide a checklist to go through when deploying a ractive to production.

 ## Audio {#audio}

-### Joining audio
+### Joining audio {#joining-audio}

 It can be convenient to record several audio segments separately.
 However, due to the <a href="https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide#The_play()_method">Web Autoplay Policy</a>, you need to join them into a single audio file when you are finished.
 See <a href="https://trac.ffmpeg.org/wiki/Concatenate#demuxer">https://trac.ffmpeg.org/wiki/Concatenate#demuxer</a> for how to do this with ffmpeg.

-### Fixing the browser recording
+### Fixing the browser recording {#fixing-the-browser-recording}
 The audio file produced by the browser will not have the correct metadata for seeking.
 To fix it:

 ```bash